What are Heart Palpitations?

 People with normal hearts can have these early beats often and not realize they are having them, while others are very aware of every extra beat of their heart.

 Sometimes things that speed up your heart rate, like caffeine or stress, can make these premature beats occur more often.
-Some people will have PACs in association with mitral valve prolapse.

 In addition to single extra beats, runs of fast rhythms, or tachycardias, can be sensed as palpitations.